Make Room! Make Room!

 Make Room!
 Make Room! is a 1966 science fiction novel written by Harry Harrison exploring the consequences of both unchecked population growth on society and the hoarding of resources by a wealthy minority.

 It was originally serialized in Impulse magazine.

-Set in a future August 1999, the novel explores trends in the proportion of world resources used by the United States and other countries compared to population growth, depicting a world where the global population is seven billion people, plagued with overcrowding, resource shortages and a crumbling infrastructure.
+Set in 1999 from August until moments after New Year's Eve ends and the year 2000 begins, the novel explores trends in the proportion of world resources used by the United States and other countries compared to population growth, depicting a world where the global population is seven billion people, plagued with overcrowding, resource shortages and a crumbling infrastructure.
 The plot jumps from character to character, recounting the lives of people in various walks of life in New York City, population 35 million.

-The novel was the basis of the 1973 science fiction movie Soylent Green, although the film changed much of the plot and theme and introduced cannibalism as a solution to feeding people.
+The novel was the basis of the 1973 science fiction film Soylent Green, although the film changed much of the plot and theme and introduced cannibalism as a solution to feeding people.

 Plot summary

 Make Room!
-Make Room! is set in an overpopulated New York City in 1999 (33 years after the time of writing).
-30-year-old Police Detective Andy Rusch lives in half a room, sharing it with Sol, a retired engineer who has adapted a bicycle to generate power for an old television set and a refrigerator.
+Make Room! is set in an overpopulated New York City in 1999 (33 years after the time of first publication).
+Thirty-year-old Police Detective Andy Rusch lives in half a room, sharing it with Sol, a retired engineer who has adapted a bicycle to generate power for an old television set and a refrigerator.

-When Andy lines up for their continually reducing water ration, he witnesses a public speech by the "Elders," older people forcibly retired from work.
+When Andy lines up for their continually reducing water ration, he witnesses a public speech by the "Elders", older people forcibly retired from work.
 A riot breaks out after a nearby food shop has a surprise sale on "soylent" (soy and lentil) steaks.
 The shop is looted by the mob.
 Billy Chung, an 18-year-old Taiwanese-American, grabs a box of steaks.
 He eats some of them and sells the rest to raise enough money to land a job as a Western Union messenger boy.
 His first delivery takes him into a fortified apartment block, complete with the rare luxuries of air conditioning and running water for showers.
 He delivers his message to a rich racketeer named "Big Mike" O'Brien and sees Shirl, Mike's 23-year-old live-in mistress.
 Billy leaves the apartment but fixes it so he can get back into the building later.
 He breaks into Mike's place, but when Mike catches him in the act, Billy accidentally kills him and flees, empty-handed.

 A piece of evidence may connect an out-of-town crime boss who may be trying to expand into New York City, a threat to Mike's associates.
 They see to it that Andy keeps working on the case, in addition to his regular duties.